 But my most popular raw dessert recipe to date (and the 2nd most popular recipe on this blog next to my vegan blueberry muffins) are these Raw Carrot Cake Bites.
 Made with a base of walnuts, carrots, and dates, these cake bites are packed with flavor and nutrients for a dessert we can feel GREAT about biting into.

 Let’s take a closer look, shall we?

 How to make Raw Carrot Cake Bites

 Like I said earlier, raw desserts can be quite simple to make.
-There is a lot more room for trial and error and there are a seemingly endless combinations of flavors and textures with just a handful of basic ingredients.
+There is a lot more room for trial and error and there is a seemingly endless combination of flavors and textures with just a handful of basic ingredients.

 The basic ingredients in raw desserts are: